Amityville Uprising (2022) Review

 Once the rain does start falling and the dead start walking, watch for Noel Jason Scott (Zombi VIII: Urban Decay, Blade The Iron Cross) as one of the first zombies, Amityville Uprising does get at least mildly interesting.
 There are the odd flashes of gore and some decent makeup effects to go with them.
 But the script is still more concerned with subplots such as an escaped prisoner rather than what we tuned in to see.

-Not only is Amityville Uprising not better than The Amityville Moon, it ends up being on the same level as Amityville Poltergeist and Amityville in the Hood.
-And that didn’t have to be the case, the plot had potential but Churchill failed to do anything with it.
+Not only is Amityville Uprising not better than The Amityville Moon, but it also ends up being on the same level as Amityville Poltergeist and Amityville in the Hood.
+And that didn’t have to be the case, the plot had potential, but Churchill failed to do anything with it.
 He also wasted both Ferguson and Scott, two actors who have proven they can play imposing characters when they have the material and direction.

-Amityville Uprising is available on DVD and via Digital platforms from Lionsgate who seem to rapidly be losing any standards they ever had when it comes to their releases.
+Amityville Uprising is available on DVD and via Digital platforms from Lionsgate, who seem to rapidly be losing any standards they ever had when it comes to their releases.